EmilSroka/Exercises_Data-structures-and-algorithms/src/pl/emilsroka/dynamicArray/dynamicArrayExercises.md

 Implement a three new methods in array class:
 - contains - return boolean that indicating whether a value is in array.
 - intersection - return new dynamic array that is an intersection of current object and given array.
 - union - return new dynamic array that is a union of current object and given array.

+## Exercise 5
+Add two method to reverse the array.
+One of them should reverse array in place while second one should return new reversed array.